acostad/Lectures/ParticlePhysicsIntro.md

-# Lecture Videos of Particle Physics
+# Lectures on Particle Physics

+At the level of an undergraduate Modern Physics course

 ## [Playlist](https://www.youtube.com/playlist?list=PLraSLxeuWaBonYBREbC8mbv6_mpIOQ50A)